rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 :::

 Let’s look at an example to illustrate where the approach of using lambda expressions really shines.
 Imagine that you need to define the behavior for clicking a button.
-To do so, a Button object may require you to pass an instance of the corresponding OnClickListener interface that is responsible for handling the click.
-This interface specifies one method, onClick.
-In Kotlin, you could implement it by using an object declaration, as introduced in 4.4.1:
+To do so, a `Button` object may require you to pass an instance of the corresponding `OnClickListener` interface that is responsible for handling the click.
+This interface specifies one method, `onClick`.
+In Kotlin, you could implement it by using an `object` declaration, as introduced in 4.4.1:

-Listing 5.1.
-Implementing a listener with an object declaration.
+::: info Listing 5.1.
+Implementing a listener with an `object` declaration.

 ```kotlin
 button.setOnClickListener(object: OnClickListener {